Conservation Donation Rules

 - Transitional Guidance on Appraisal Rules in the 2006 PPA

-Since 1976, conservation easement donors have benefited from a special exception to the general rule against charitable deductions for partial interests in property.
+Since 1976, a special exception to the general rule against charitable deductions for partial interests in property has helped conservation easement donors claim a deduction .
 To qualify for a deduction, such donations (and bargain sales) of easements must satisfy specific conservation purposes and other requirements that do not apply to gifts of land in fee.
-The 2006 Pension Protection Act created additional appraisal requirements that remain in effect even if the enhanced easement incentive, discussed below, expires.
-Also be sure to follow the substantiation rules, discussed above.
+The 2006 Pension Protection Act created additional appraisal requirements that remain in effect even though the enhanced easement incentive, discussed below, expired on December 31, 2013.
+In addition to following the substantiation rules described above, donors must comply with the statutes and regulations below:

 The tax code section that creates a federal income tax deduction and establishes the required conservation purposes for “qualified conservation contributions,” which include a perpetual conservation or historic preservation easement, a remainder interest or the entire interest of the donor other than a qualified mineral interest.

 An essential resource that elaborates on section 170(h) and imposes more specific requirements for a donation to qualify.
-These include requirements such as mortgage subordination and the treatment of mineral rights that are discussed at length in our Mineral Development and Land Conservation..
+These include requirements such as mortgage subordination and the treatment of mineral rights that are discussed at length in our ..
 Mineral rights can be a particularly tricky issue, for which we recommend CCLT's

-A 2006 law (PL109-280) that redefines who is a “qualified appraiser” and sets higher penalties for abusive appraisals.
+The Pension Protection Act is a 2006 law (PL109-280) that redefines who is a “qualified appraiser” and sets higher penalties for abusive appraisals.
 It also tightens rules for easements on “certified historic structures,” discussed below.
-These reforms remain in effect even if the enhanced easement incentive (also created by that law) expires.
+These reforms remain in effect even though the enhanced easement incentive (also created by that law) has expired.
 Please see:

-- Our Summary of Changes in the 2006 PPA
+- The Alliance Summary of Changes in the 2006 PPA

 - Analysis of Changes in the 2006 PPA from Attorney William Hutton